 - Our first province, which actually had split into two separate provinces by the time I left, was Nam Ha.
 Our work there was managed by Nguyen Van Mai, who was a very smart manager;

 - Hanoi, Viet Nam’s capital, was the second province Plan worked in; Nguyen Van Hung was the PU Manager there.
-I worked closely with Hung, partly because he was based near to the Country Office, partly because his program in Hanoi was very innovative (he managed a large project focused on “street children” in the city), and partly because I liked him.
+I worked closely with Hung, partly because he was based near to the Country Office, partly because his program in Hanoi was very innovative (he managed a large project focused on “street children” in the city), and partly because I liked him a lot.
 Hung’s English was very good, and somehow he became my “official translator,” helping me in many of our formal meetings with government.
-He now teaches pharmacology at the University in Haiphong, but stays active as a consultant in child protection programming;
+He later left Plan to teach pharmacology at the University in Haiphong, where he now is a Dean, but also stays active as a consultant in child protection programming;

 - Our third province was Bac Giang, where Le Thi Binh managed our work, having succeeded Pham Van Chinh.
 Binh joined Plan when Chinh moved to the Country Office to take on a technical role.
 Chinh was an icon in Plan Viet Nam, having been Supriyanto’s first hire.
 He was a rare, older Vietnamese who had studied overseas, in France, so was able to bridge cultures, which was very important in Plan’s early days, when the Vietnamese government was unfamiliar with the idea of an international NGO, even wary of the concept;